 Use a coin to remove the back panel on the bar code scanner, load the batteries inside, and snap everything back in place.
 Hold down the button on the scanner to turn on Bluetooth.
 Go to your iPad settings, make sure Bluetooth is turned on, and then select the scanner to pair.

 Open your Square Point of Sale app.
 Tap the three lines on the bottom left to access the Settings sidebar menu.

-Tap Settings > Printers.
+Tap Settings > Hardware > Printers.
 From here, you’ll see all available printers.
 Select your printer from the list and make sure to turn on Receipts, Order Tickets, and/or Order Ticket Stubs.

 Then tap Cash Drawers, select your cash drawer, and tap Test Cash Drawer to make sure it pops open automatically.

 Then tap Bar Code Scanners and make sure your scanner appears in the list of connected devices.
 Test it by scanning a bar code.

 Boomtown can send a local technician onsite to set up your Square hardware and network, and provide technical support for your business.